JoaquinCuscal/staff-folder-mover/README.md

  move_name_folders_log_YYYYMMDD_HHMMSS.xlsx

  Matches sheet columns:
 	• Matched Variants, Folder Name, Source Folder, Destination Folder, Action (MOVE or DRY-RUN), Result, Timestamp

 	• Not Found sheet:
 		• Original input columns that existed (subset of Surname/Given/Preferred) for rows that matched nothing.
 Safety & Limits

 	• Dry-run first.
-Set DRY_RUN = True to validate matching before moving.
+Set DRY_RUN = True to validate matching before moving
 	• The script does not recurse into subfolders when indexing—only the first level under each source root.
 	• Ensure you have permissions on source and destination paths.
 	• Locked folders/files may fail to move (these will be logged as errors).
 	• Moving large folders can take time; the script logs progress to the console.

 Usage
 1. Edit the config block at the top of the script: